catman57/Per10-Li-Liu-Kappa-Kappa-Kappa/README.md

 KILL YOUR FELLOW NYANS.
 THERE CAN ONLY BE ONE.

+Instructions:
+WASD to move
+there is such thing as a double jump. no worries. other nyans take your lives. you have 1 second to run away from them before they take more. eat food. it helps for survival.
+Nyans that dont move are extra lives.
+Without wings, you die if you fall to your death.
+GOOD LUCK.
+NO TAC NAYNs HERE.

 Coding Process:
 We had fun for the most part, at each step of the way.
 We worked on things seperately, but told each other what we wanted to do